xds0112/5G_based_System_level_Integrated_Sensing_and_Communication_Simulator/README.md

 ## Getting Started
     To simulate system-level ISAC scenario,
-    first, deploy the scenario in the *scenarios* folder, and then locate the corresponding file name in the *launcherFiles* folder to run the simulation.
+    first, deploy the scenario in the 'scenarios' folder, and then locate the corresponding file name in the 'launcherFiles' folder to run the simulation.

 ## Documentation